 tcp6 0 0 :::80 :::* LISTEN 6169/apache2

-Now go to your router which generally is http://192.168.1.1 and user name/password would be admin-admin, however it could be different in your case based on service provider and area.
+Now go to your router which generally is http://192.168.1.1 and the user name/password would be admin-admin, however, it could be different in your case based on service provider and area.

-Next go to Virtual server tab.
-Fill the port number, service name and local IP address, in form and save.
+Next, go to the Virtual server tab.
+Fill the port number, service name, and local IP address, inform, and save.
 Ask for assistance from your ISP.

-Remember You will only be able to access this web server from your machine, any other machine on your LAN or a computer on Internet when your machine is UP and running MySQL and Apache simultaneously.
+Remember You will only be able to access this webserver from your machine, any other machine on your LAN, or a computer on the Internet when your machine is UP and running MySQL and Apache simultaneously.

-With great power, comes big responsibility.
-And now its your responsibility to safeguard your machine.
+With great power, comes a big responsibility.
+And now it’s your responsibility to safeguard your machine.
 Never give your IP address to any unknown person till you know your ways in and out.